danidee10/danidee10.github.io/_posts/2016-09-24-flask-by-example-3.markdown

 Earlier we talked about `flash` messages and their use.
 Just above the login form we're displaying all the flashed messages if anyone is present, you can use a context manager **Wrong!!!**

 The with statement in jinja2 is not equivalent to python's `with` statement. it doesn't do any cleanup action when you exit the block and the variables inside the {% raw %}`{% with %}`{% endraw %} block are not available outside it.

-This is exactly what this user was thinking about when he asked this question on [stackoverflow](http://stackoverflow.com/questions/6432355/variable-defined-with-with-statement-available-outside-of-with-block).

 It simply sets a variable and creates a new scope, so all the variables used inside the {% raw %}`{% with %}`{% endraw %} block  won't be accessible outside that block.